klahnakoski/pyLibrary/pyLibrary/debugs/README.md

 ----------------------------

-[Python's default `logging` module](https://docs.python.org/2/library/logging.html#logging.debug) is deceptively close to doing the right thing:
+[Python's default `logging` module](https://docs.python.org/2/library/logging.html#logging.debug) comes close to doing the right thing, but fails:
   * It has  keyword parameters, but they are expanded at call time so the values are lost in a string.
   * It has `extra` parameters, but they are lost if not used by the matching `Formatter`.
   * It even has stack trace with `exc_info` parameter, but only if an exception is being handled.

+Python 2.x has no builtin exception chaining, like [Python 3 does](https://www.python.org/dev/peps/pep-3134/)